dngoins/communication-services-javascript-quickstarts/callautomation-openai-sample/README.md

 6. `AZURE_OPENAI_DEPLOYMENT_MODEL_NAME`: Azure Open AI deployment name
 6. `AGENT_PHONE_NUMBER`: Agent phone number to transfer the call to resolve queries

+## Features

+- Call Automation to answer and handle inbound calls
+- Speech recognition to understand caller input
+- Azure OpenAI integration for natural language processing
+- Text to Speech for responding to callers
+- Azure Communication Services Email for sending confirmation emails
+- DTMF (Dual-Tone Multi-Frequency) handling for keypad inputs
+- Error handling and reporting
+- Technical difficulty tracking

+## DTMF Functionality

+This sample includes comprehensive DTMF (touchtone keypad) support for callers:

+- Press `0` at any time to be transferred to a live agent
+- Press `1` for "yes" responses
+- Press `2` for "no" responses
+- Enter a phone number directly using the keypad followed by `#`
+- Enter dates in MMDD or MMDDYYYY format
+- Enter numeric information such as duration of stay

+The application will detect these inputs and respond appropriately, making it easier for callers to interact with the system without needing to speak.

+## Configuration

+This sample requires the following environment variables to be set in a `.env` file:

+### Azure Communication Services

+- CONNECTION_STRING: Your Azure Communication Services resource connection string
+- CALLBACK_URI: The URI for callbacks from the service
+- AGENT_PHONE_NUMBER: Phone number for agent transfers

+### Azure OpenAI

+- AZURE_OPENAI_SERVICE_ENDPOINT: Your Azure OpenAI service endpoint
+- AZURE_OPENAI_SERVICE_KEY: Your Azure OpenAI service key
+- AZURE_OPENAI_DEPLOYMENT_MODEL_NAME: Your Azure OpenAI deployed model name

+### Cognitive Services

+- COGNITIVE_SERVICE_ENDPOINT: Your Azure Cognitive Services endpoint

+### Email Configuration

+- ACS_SENDER_EMAIL: Your verified sender email address from Azure Communication Services
+- TOURDL_EMAIL: The recipient email address

+### Audio Configuration

+- TYPING_INDICATOR_AUDIO_URL: URL to the MP3 file for typing indicator sound (optional)

+## Audio Typing Indicators

+This sample supports playing MP3 files as typing indicators while the AI is processing a response.
+This provides a better user experience than silence or SSML-based sounds.

+To use this feature:
+1. Place an MP3 file named `typing-indicator.mp3` in the `public/audio/` directory
+2. Configure the `TYPING_INDICATOR_AUDIO_URL` environment variable (defaults to `{CALLBACK_URI}/audio/typing-indicator.mp3`)
+3. The system will automatically use this MP3 file when indicating that the AI is processing

+If the MP3 file cannot be accessed or played, the system will automatically fall back to the SSML-based typing indicator.

+## Email Functionality

+This sample uses Azure Communication Services Email to send confirmations and technical difficulty notifications.
+The email functionality is implemented in two functions:

+1. `sendCustomerDataEmail`: Sends a formatted email to both admin and customer with booking details
+2. `sendTechnicalDifficultyEmail`: Sends a notification to admin when technical difficulties occur

 ### Run app locally

 1. Open a new Powershell window, cd into the `callautomation-openai-sample` folder and run `npm run dev`